abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_calib3d/py_table_of_contents_calib3d/py_table_of_contents_calib3d.rst

   .. cssclass:: toctableopencv

   =========== ======================================================
-  |calib_1|   Let's find how good is our camera, if there is any distortion in images taken with it, if so how to correct it etc.
+  |calib_1|   Let's find how good is our camera.
+Is there any distortion in images taken with it?
+If so how to correct it?

   =========== ======================================================